indyarocks/go/pro-go/ReadMe.md

 		fmt.Println(i, str)
     }
 ```

+NOTE: goroutine functions usually doesn't have return value, instead it sends the message via channel
 ### Slice
 When defining a slice on a struct, the elements can be direct definition of struct as below:
 ```go